Rachel Skinner: Early life and education

 Skinner was born in December 1976.
-She attended Downe House School.
-She earned a bachelor's degree with first-class honours in geography from Durham University, and states that she "fell into engineering completely by chance" when she took a job as a transport planner in 1998.
-The job was only meant to be for a few months, but Skinner decided to stay.
-In 2001 she was awarded a Master of Science degree in transportation planning and engineering with a distinction by the University of Leeds.
-In 2019 she returned to Durham to deliver the 'Hatfield College Lecture'.
+She lived in the US for two years and returned for her GCSE years to attend Downe House School and then Wellington School for sixth form.
+She earned a bachelor's degree with first-class honours in geography at Durham University.
+She said that she "fell into engineering completely by chance" when she took a job as a transport planner in 1998.
+In 2001, she was awarded a Master of Science degree in transportation planning and engineering with a distinction by the University of Leeds.
+In 2019 she returned to Durham to deliver the "Hatfield College Lecture."